MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- invalidInput:** - the targeted property in invalid in some way

-   - target: {logCategory} - the provided log category is not a valid value
+   - target: {logCategory} - the provided log category isn't a valid value

 ## Notifications